pjf/pjf.github.io/tech/_posts/2014-02-25-the-ios-bug-is-worse-than-you-think.md

 Two-factor auth will mitigate some, but not *all* of the damage here.
 The only way to close this hole is to upgrade your vulnerable apple devices now.
 Please do this.
 Seriously.

+**Edit:** What am I saying?
+Two factor auth isn't going to help you one damn bit.
+If you've just typed in your account number and password to your bank, *of course* you're going to supply me with your one-time password as well, *because you think it's your bank asking for it*, and your browser isn't going to tell you otherwise.
+You're going to supply it even if the bank texts it to your phone; in fact, that just makes the whole thing feel *more* legitimate.
+So please, really, *really* upgrade.
+Right now.

 * [Gizmodo article](http://gizmodo.com/why-apples-huge-security-flaw-is-so-scary-1529041062).
 * [Code with discussion](https://www.imperialviolet.org/2014/02/22/applebug.html)